deepesdl/deepesdl-doc/docs/guide/jupyterlab.md

 ## Creating custom team python environment

-To create a custom python conda environment for a team, up to two team-members may get special permissions to do so.
-Please inform the DeepESDL Team to grant your user who of your team should be granted these permissions.
+Up to two team members may create a custom python conda environment for a team.
+Please inform the DeepESDL Team who should be granted these permissions.

 Steps to get custom team conda environments:
 1. Head over to https://deep.earthsystemdatalab.net/conda-store